gfazioli/webpack-strip-block/README.md

  |
  | Here you can define your custom strip tags.
 For example, you may use:
  | [ 'develblock', 'debug' ]
- | inorder to strip "debug:start" and "debug:end" as well
+ | in order to strip "debug:start" and "debug:end" as well
  |
  */